grammerjam/team-miamiangels-backend/README.md

 ## Features

 - User Authentication and Authorization
+- Configurations for the handling of Users and the User's Media Content
 - Data Storage and Retrieval with MongoDB and Prisma
 - Environment Variable Configuration
 - Server-side Routing and Middleware with Express